duarm/catchme/README.md

 I tried to make it as easy as possible to adapt to mpv's evolving protocol, but it might be possible to communicate with other servers by editing each message on config.h.

+## Todo

+- NAME_FORMAT to write to music_names_cache
+- Properly syncing with 'audio-reconfig' events

 ## Build & Install

 ### Arch